devopness/devopness/apps/api-docs/automated_testing.md

 * **Request body** input body schemas are defined as `FixtureDependency` types, which specify how other fixtures are composed to satisfy a dependency.
 The transaction inputs are then the set of all fixtures in the `FixtureDependency` array for a given `FixtureKey` specified in PascalCase in the `#/definitions/{FixtureKey}` form.
 These are stored in the `bodyInputs` field.
 * **Response body** output fixture schemas are specified in PascalCase in the `#/definitions/{FixtureKey}` form.
 Besides fixture keys, the response body can also hold values specifying a list of fixtures, which are encoded as a `FixtureListKey`.
 Stored in the `output` field.

-All this happens in the `TransactionSpec` class, which encapsulates transaction dependencies alongside some extra information: a transaction slug (or shorthand name), composed of `{operationId}{expectedStatusCode}`, and the HTTP request method.
+All this happens in the `OpenAPISpec` class, which extracts transaction dependencies alongside some extra information in a `TransactionMetadata` object: a transaction slug (or shorthand name), composed of `{operationId}{expectedStatusCode}`, and the HTTP request method.

 ### 2. Building transaction dependency graph
 The algorithm for building the transaction dependency adjacency list (the graph of dependencies between transactions) employs an intermediate structure, the fixture transaction graph.